-- otherwise agreed to in writing, all Unles Onless otherwise agreed to in writing, all advertising devices nominated on this plan are not permitted to remain longer than 20 years from either the date that approval is granted for the last lot or once the last residential lot is sold within the estate, whichever is the earliest. - 2.
+- Unless otherwise agreed to in writing, all advertising devices nominated on this plan are not permitted to remain longer than 20 years from either the date that approval is granted for the last lot or once the last residential lot is sold within the estate, whichever is the earliest - 2.
 After these times, the Advertising Devices must be removed.